Solutions Headlines

 In three of the four cases that The Huffington Post created a solutions headline by tacking information on to the non-solutions headline, the solutions version garnered fewer clicks than the non-solutions version.
 Based on this observation, we wanted to evaluate whether tacking on information is an effective strategy for headlining a solutions-oriented story.
 Below are two examples of tacking on information from The Huffington Post headlines.

-screen shot 2020 04 16 at 11.07.48 am
+Screen Shot 2020 04 16 at 11.07.48 AM

 As before, more varied between the headlines than just tacking on information, necessitating further research.
 Our experiment results, described below, did not find any effect of tacking on information.